kasemir/org.csstudio.display.builder/Readme.md

 ** Runtime **

-Connects to PVs, executes Jython scripts in background threads.
+Connects to PVs, executes Jython and JavaScript in background threads.
 Throttled updates on user interface thread.
 Resolves embedded displays relative to parent.